Bill1235813/academic-homepage/content/project/2018npi/index.md

 tags = ["Deep Learning", "NLP"]

 # Project summary to display on homepage.
-summary = "A Neural Programmer-Interpreter hybridly trained in strong-supervision mode and reinforcement-learning mode"
+summary = "A Neural-Programmer-Interpreter hybridly trained in strong-supervision mode and reinforcement-learning mode"

 # Slides (optional).
 #   Associate this page with Markdown slides.